Skip to main content

 Eagerly?
 Yes, and that’s the whole point with Rob, whose boisterous enthusiasm about farming oozes out of every pore.
 He isn’t quiet about his love for it; he’s got a high-octane personality and a Holstein-sized heart on his sleeve.
 At no point did we question this man’s love for his work.

 Like Pat, Rob has an effortless way of explaining the complex science of agriculture in everyday language we could all understand.
-Some folks are born with that gift, others have to learn it, but that’s the good news: It is 100% learnable and resources like Consumer Conversations exist to help anyone looking for some guidance and good advice.
+Some folks are born with that gift, others have to learn it, and that’s the good news: It is 100% learnable and resources like Consumer Conversations exist to help anyone looking for some guidance and good advice.

 Don’t think of it as carrying a flag for the whole industry.
 Keep it close to home: Your farm, your family, your livelihood.